India News | Modi Will Be `elected Again' in 2024: Amit Shah | LatestLY

 The Union minister, who represents Gandhinagar in the Lok Sabha, was on a one-day visit to Gujarat.

-After inaugurating a tea stall run by a women self-help group at Gandhinagar Railway Station, he reached Pansar village near Kalol town to inaugurate a Primary Health Centre.
+After inaugurating a tea stall run by a women self-help group at Gandhinagar Railway Station, Shah reached Pansar village near Kalol town to inaugurate a Primary Health Centre.

 The Union home minister also performed a ground-breaking ceremony for a lake beautification project at Pansar.
 During the subsequent function, he launched 143 small projects worth Rs 11 crore.